 Continuing my schlep down vast swathes of baking golden sand, I had covered nearly 4km and my legs were pulsating to the heavy beat of my heart under the 2pm sun, a dizzying 34ºC heat.
 I’ve always maintained that up to 35ºC is the perfect temperature for a holiday, as long as you don’t have to do anything.
 However, I was doing something and it was not fun.
 I became coated in a dense layer sand, adhered cleverly to my body by the factor 50 sun cream I had wisely plastered across my skin.
 My water bottle had become warm.
 This was not relaxing.

 A short distance down the beach, the obvious shape of a pair of lone fishing boats sitting next to a beach shack came into view.
 Could this be the fabled fisherfolk of Morjim that Mr Gopal had spoken of?
 I was filled with joy, realising that success would be mine for the taking, the abundant fish would soon be clamouring to get hooked by my line as soon as I had located the boat’s owners.

-I stuck my head into the shack to see a room full of nets, but alas, but no people.
+I stuck my head into the shack behind the boats, to see a room full of nets, but alas, but no people.
 Failure again.

 Sea, Fish, Boats, Nets… But No Fishing.